ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 since it is impossible for any [observers][Observers] to be attached at this point, any events sent this way cannot be received.

-#### The event stream of the signal is alive until the underlying observer is released
+#### The event stream of the signal is alive regardless of the status of the respective `Signal` instance

 A `Signal` instance is just a proxy for attaching observers to the underlying event stream.
-Therefore, even if the caller does not maintain a reference to the `Signal`:
+Therefore, even if the caller does not maintain a reference to the `Signal`, generally speaking:

  - The event stream created with [`Signal.init`][Signal.init] is kept alive until the [observer][Observers] argument passed into the generator closure is released.
  - The event stream created with [`Signal.pipe`][Signal.pipe] is kept alive until the returned observer is released.
+ - Either way, the event stream is kept alive also until a terminating event is posted to it, or until the signal becomes [unretained](#unretained-signals-with-no-observer-attached-would-be-terminated-without-any-terminating-event) and has all observers detached.

 This ensures that signals associated with long-running work do not deallocate prematurely.

-#### Unreachable signals with no observer would be terminated without an event
+#### Unretained signals with no observer attached would be terminated without any terminating event

 A `Signal` instance is not retained internally, but only the necessary data structures for the underlying event stream.
 Therefore, it is possible of the `Signal` to be deallocated ahead of the termination of the underlying event stream.

-A signal is defined as an **unreachable** signal if the respective `Signal` instance is deallocated.
-An unreachable signal is guaranteed to have no future [observer][Observers] being attached to, but it can still have existing [observers][Observers] and side effects on-going.
+A signal is defined as an **unretained** signal if the respective `Signal` instance is deallocated.
+An unretained signal is guaranteed to have no future [observer][Observers] being attached to, but it can still have existing [observers][Observers] and side effect on-going.

-If an unreachable signal has no remaining observer, the event stream and the associated side effects should be terminated immediately without an event, and dispose all the resources being used.
+If an unretained signal has no remaining observer, the event stream and the associated side effect should be terminated immediately without an terminating [event][Events], and dispose all the resources being used.

-#### Observing a signal does not have side effects unless the signal is unreachable
+#### Observing a signal does not have side effects unless the signal is unretained

 The work associated with a `Signal` does not start or stop when [observers][Observers] are added or removed if the `Signal` is reachable, so the [`observe`][observe] method never has side effects.

-A signal’s side effects can only be stopped through [a terminating event](#signals-are-retained-until-a-terminating-event-occurs), or by becoming an [unreachable signal](#unreachable-signals-with-no-observer-would-be-terminated-without-an-event) with all observers detached.
+A signal’s side effects can only be stopped through [a terminating event](#the-event-stream-of-the-signal-is-alive-regardless-of-the-status-of-the-respective-signal-instance), or by becoming an [unretained signal](#unretained-signals-with-no-observer-attached-would-be-terminated-without-any-terminating-event) with all observers detached.

 #### All observers of a signal see the same events in the same order

-Because [observation does not have side effects](#observing-a-signal-does-not-have-side-effects-unless-the-signal-is-unreachable), a `Signal` never customizes events for different [observers][Observers].
+Because [observation does not have side effects](#observing-a-signal-does-not-have-side-effects-unless-the-signal-is-unretained), a `Signal` never customizes events for different [observers][Observers].
 When an event is sent upon a signal, it will be [synchronously](#events-are-sent-synchronously-by-default) distributed to all observers that are attached at that time, much like